juhssante/musicsy-v3/README.md

-# Talksy Server
+# Musicsy V3

-It's like whatsapp except its meant for incompetent fools (@ashwatdd)
+It's like spotify premium with all the premium features.

 lib used: